 The result has been a catastrophic decline in newspaper revenues.

-Rather than do what they should have done all along, which is cut the cord with advertising and build their business around a more wholesome revenue stream–one that doesn’t involve trying to manipulate their readers into buying products they don’t really want to buy–or seek public funding à la the BBC for what is after all a sacred public function, the media industry has appeared to engage in a craven and embarrassing campaign to scare the tech giants into giving media a share of their advertising revenues.
+Rather than do what they should have done all along, which is cut the cord with advertising and build their business around a more wholesome revenue stream–one that doesn’t involve trying to manipulate their readers into buying products they don’t really want to buy–or seek public funding à la the BBC for what is after all a sacred public function, the media industry has appeared to engage in a campaign to scare the tech giants into giving media a share of their advertising revenues.

 The “tech-lash” of the past decade?
 That looks an awful lot like a message from media to big tech: pay up, or we’ll wreck your reputation.
 Wasn’t that driven instead by concerns about privacy?
 The media’s opposition to Apple’s privacy safeguards today gives us the answer: not so much.